We Didn't Start the Fire: History

 Joel conceived the idea for the song when he had just turned 40.
-He was in a recording studio and met a 21-year-old friend of Sean Lennon who said "It's a terrible time to be 21!".
-Joel replied: "Yeah, I remember when I was 21 – I thought it was an awful time and we had Vietnam, and y'know, drug problems, and civil rights problems and everything seemed to be awful".
+He was in a recording studio and met a 21-year-old friend of Sean Lennon who said "It's a terrible time to be 21!"
+Joel replied: "Yeah, I remember when I was 21 – I thought it was an awful time and we had Vietnam, and y'know, drug problems, and civil rights problems and everything seemed to be awful."
 The friend replied: "Yeah, yeah, yeah, but it's different for you.
-You were a kid in the fifties and everybody knows that nothing happened in the fifties".
+You were a kid in the fifties and everybody knows that nothing happened in the fifties."
 Joel retorted: "Wait a minute, didn't you hear of the Korean War or the Suez Canal Crisis?"
 Joel later said those headlines formed the basic framework for the song.

 Joel later criticized the song on strictly musical grounds.
 In 1993, when discussing it with documentary filmmaker David Horn, Joel compared its melodic content unfavorably to his song "The Longest Time": "Take a song like 'We Didn't Start the Fire'.
 It's really not much of a song ...
 If you take the melody by itself, terrible.
 Like a dentist drill."
+It is also the only song in Joel's discography where he wrote the lyrics before the music.

 When asked if he deliberately intended to chronicle the Cold War with his song he responded: "It was just my luck that the Soviet Union decided to close down shop [soon after putting out the song]", and that this span "had a symmetry to it, it was 40 years" that he had lived through.
 He was asked if he could do a follow-up about the next couple of years after the events that transpired in the original song, and he commented: "No, I wrote one song already and I don't think it was really that good to begin with, melodically".